h67ma/GnarlyMusicPlayer/README.md

 I regret nothing.

 I think the most important thing is that I'm actually using the app daily (since 1.0).

-# Building #
-* This app uses "hidden APIs" to handle volume keys longpress events.
-A modified `android.jar` is needed.
-You need to replace the file in SDK files - see [Android Hidden API project](https://github.com/anggrayudi/android-hidden-api)
-* If you see weird gradle errors and the app refuses to build, try this [android.jar by daio](https://github.com/anggrayudi/android-hidden-api/issues/46#issuecomment-449929036)
-* Changing gradle version to earlier (like 3.2.1 or something) might also help

 # Q&A #